pjcampbe11/ICMP-TransferTools-PowerShe11/README.md

 - Run PowerShell as administrator before executing these scripts.

 ### Alternative Without Admin Rights:
-- If admin rights are unavailable, use Windows Firewall Advanced Settings to manually allow ICMP traffic.
+- If admin rights are unavailable, get them through a PrivEsc

 ## PowerShell vs Python Version
 With the conversion of ICMP-ReceiveFile.py and ICMP-SendFile.py to PowerShell, there are no fundamental changes to the way these tools function.
 The PowerShell versions remain fully compatible with Invoke-IcmpDownload.ps1 and Invoke-IcmpUpload.ps1, maintaining seamless file transfers.

 ### Key Differences & Alternative Considerations
-- **Administrative Rights:** Unlike Python, PowerShell requires admin privileges to modify ICMP firewall rules.
-If admin rights are unavailable, manually enabling ICMP traffic in Windows Firewall is required.
-- **Cross-Platform Compatibility:** The Python versions allowed execution across multiple operating systems, whereas the PowerShell scripts are Windows-exclusive.
 - **Performance Considerations:** PowerShell's handling of ICMP packets might introduce slight differences in execution timing, but this does not impact overall functionality.

 ## Validation